Last Updated on 17 January 2026 by Cycloscope

 Entry fees, accommodation prices, and opening times

-It’s also possible to sleep in the park where there is a dormitory with a kitchen but yesterday was too late and it was closed, a room inside the park costs 40 ringgit.
-There are 4 beds so the price of each bed is 10 ringgit (โฌ2).
+It’s also possible to sleep in the park where there is a dormitory with a kitchen, but yesterday was too late, and it was closed.
+A room inside the park costs 40 ringgit.
+There are 4 beds, so the price of each bed is 10 ringgit (€2).

-At the entrance we are told there is no Rafflesia in bloom at this time, we know, we called a few days ago and have been informed of the sad news.
+At the entrance, we are told there is no Rafflesia in bloom at this time.
+We know; we called a few days ago and have been informed of the sad news.

-But anyway DO NOT TRUST THEM!
+But anyway, DO NOT TRUST THEM!
 You’ll find out why.

 The trail to Waterfall 7

-“the presence of the flower will be confirmed to the inquiring tourists only if located within a certain area, if there’s a rafflesia in bloom somewhere else in the park, they will always tell you there isn’t“
+“The presence of the flower will be confirmed to the inquiring tourists only if located within a certain area; if there’s a rafflesia in bloom somewhere else in the park, they will always tell you there isn’t.”

 After thinking about it a lot, I came to the conclusion that it’s a very wise attitude.